tugceakin/Restaurant-Recommender/README.md

 # Restaurant-Recommender

-A recommendation engine built using item-based collaborative filtering algorithm.
+A recommendation engine that is built using item-based collaborative filtering algorithm.
 Datasets are provided by [Yelp](https://www.yelp.com/dataset_challenge).

 ## Prerequisities
 - Node.js